shanmukh-hitesh/Handwritten-digit-recognizer-using-CNN/README.md

 ├── requirements.txt          # List of required Python packages
 ├── example_digit.png         # (Optional) Example digit image for testing
 └── README.md                 # Project overview and instructions
+├── License                   # License allows to view and copy only
 ```

 ---